 Language: English, Region: United States of America

-Courses: Graded Motor Imagery, EP Online 2020, Explain Pain Applications: clinical discussions, Explain Pain, Mobilisation of the Neuroimmune System
+Courses: GMI Online 1 day, EP Online 2020, Explain Pain Applications: clinical discussions US, Explain Pain, Mobilisation of the Neuroimmune System

-Ben is currently an Associate Professor at Samuel Merritt University in Oakland, California, where he primarily teaches in the Musculoskeletal Patient/Client Management and Capstone course series.
-He has been teaching courses on peripheral nervous system anatomy, biomechanics, clinical evaluation and intervention since 2004 and he joined the NOI US teaching faculty in 2013.
+In addition, Ben was an Associate Professor at Samuel Merritt University in Oakland, California for 12 years, where he taught in their entry-level Physical Therapy Program.
+He continues to work as an Adjunct Associate Professor for this program, teaching on a part-time basis.
+Ben has been teaching courses on peripheral nervous system anatomy, biomechanics, clinical evaluation, and intervention since 2004 and he joined the NOI US teaching faculty in 2013.

 Ben grew up in the East Bay and continues to enjoy the rich diversity of cultures, foods, events, and outdoor recreational activities that the Bay Area has to offer.